Thirty Years' War: Sweden invades Germany (1630–1635)

 Two months later, the Swedes and Imperialists met at Lützen, where both sides suffered heavy casualties.
 Gustavus himself was killed and some Swedish units incurred losses of over 60%.
 Fighting continued until dusk when Wallenstein retreated, abandoning his artillery and wounded.
 Despite the loss of Gustavus, most commentators consider the battle a Swedish victory, although the result continues to be disputed.

 After his death, Gustavus' policies were continued by his Chancellor Axel Oxenstierna, and Bernard of Saxe-Weimar and Gustav Horn.
-With French backing, Sweden and a number of smaller German states formed the Heilbronn League in April 1633, although Saxony and Brandenburg remained outside.
-In July, the Swedes and their allies defeated an Bavarian army at Oldendorf.
+With French backing, Sweden and a number of smaller German states formed the Heilbronn League in April 1633, although Brunswick-Lüneburg, Saxony, and Brandenburg remained outside.
+In July, the Swedes and their allies defeated a Bavarian army at Oldendorf.
 Wallenstein's critics claimed this was due to his failure to support them, while rumours spread that he was preparing to switch sides.
-As a result, Ferdinand II ordered his arrest in February 1634, and he was assassinated by his own officers in Cheb on 25th.
+Ferdinand II ordered his arrest in February 1634, and he was assassinated by his own officers in Cheb on 25th.

 The loss of Wallenstein and his organisation left Ferdinand II reliant on Spain for military support.
 Since their main concern was to re-open the Spanish Road for their campaign against the Dutch, the focus of the war now shifted from the north to the Rhineland and Bavaria.
 Cardinal-Infante Ferdinand of Austria, new Governor of the Spanish Netherlands, raised an army of 18,000 in Italy, which met up with 15,000 Imperial troops at Donauwörth on 2 September 1634.
 Four days later, their combined army defeated Horn and Bernard at Nördlingen, a result that cost Sweden control of southern Germany.